isomerpages/moe-chijsjc/_list-of-ccas/Badminton.md

 #### **Objectives**

-*   To develop resilence and team-spirit in every player.
+*   To develop resilience and team-spirit in every player.
 *   To cultivate in every player to lead a healthy and active lifestyle beyond secondary school education.
 *   To develop an appreciation of badminton and proficiency in playing it as a sport.